okostadinov/rock-paper-scissors/README.md

 ## Rock-Paper-Scissors

-A simple rock-paper-scissors game played in the console.
+A simple rock-paper-scissors game played in the browser.